NicNull/netatmo-bash/README.md

 Handles new OATH method required after May 2024 API update.

 ## Script options
-The script has also support for fetching battery operated modules battery level and last seen timestamp.
+The script has also support for fetching battery operated modules battery level, RF signal quality and last seen timestamp.
 Devices is marked with a "!" if last seen timestamp is older than 15 minutes, script will exit with return code 1.
 For running the script via crond, a quiet option "-q" or "--quiet" exist that only prints output on errors and module time out.
 The entire json response from the Netatmo API call can be stored in given filename using -j or --json option.